The spectral gap and principle eigenfunction of the random conductance model in a line segment: The principal eigenfunction and its derivative under the assumption

 In this section, our goal is to prove \eqref{eigfun:shape} and \eqref{approx:der2eigfuns} in Theorem \ref{th:gapshapeder}.
-To lighten notations, let $g=g_1^{(N)}$ be the principle eigenfunction corresponding to the spectral gap as stated in Theorem \ref{th:gapshapeder}.
+To lighten notations, let $g=g_1^{(N)}$ be the principal eigenfunction corresponding to the spectral gap as stated in Theorem \ref{th:gapshapeder}.
 Note that the function